devpi/devpi/doc/userman/devpi_packages.rst

    $ devpi list pysober
    GET http://localhost:3141/sophie/dev/pysober/
-   404 Not Found: project u'pysober' does not exist
+   404 Not Found: The project pysober does not exist.

 As expected, this package is not found.
 In order to access this package, Sophie can modify her ``dev`` index to use ``/emilie/prod`` index as a base::